New recipes and updates

 METHOD

-2. Wash the asparagus and break off the woody ends; don’t bin them.
-Chop the spears except the tips; put those aside.
-Make up the stock or heat up already made in a pan until boiling.
+5. Make up the stock or heat up ready made in a pan until boiling.
 Add the woody ends of the asparagus and let the stock simmer gently next to your risotto pan – that’s to get the maximum flavour from the asparagus.

-4. When the rise starts hissing (about 3 minutes) and it’s hot, add the wine.
-Simmer stirring until it’s absorbed.
+9. When the rise starts hissing (about 3 minutes) and it’s hot, add the wine.
+Simmer, stirring until absorbed.
 Now start adding the stock, by a ladleful, stirring the rice in between additions.
 Only add the next ladle when the previous one has been absorbed but don’t let the rice get too dry.

-6. Take it off the heat, add the 50g of butter and the Parmesan and beat in well – it will look like it’s turning sloppy but don’t worry, it will keep good texture.
-Stir in half the lemon zest, half the dill and taste for seasoning; it will certainly need some black pepper.
-The saltiness depends on how salty your stock was.
+12. Take the pan off the heat, add the 50g of butter and the Parmesan and beat in well.
+It will look like it’s turning sloppy but don’t worry, it will keep good texture.
+Stir in half the lemon zest, half the dill and taste for seasoning: it will certainly need some black pepper.
 Add the asparagus tips to the pan, cover with a lid and let it rest for a few minutes.

-7. Spoon the risotto into the serving plates or bowls, sprinkle with extra zest and dill and serve with the Parmesan crackers on the side.
+13. Spoon the risotto into the serving plates or bowls, sprinkle with extra lemon zest and dill and serve with the Parmesan crisps on the side.

 NEW recipe finder